FREE YOURSELF FROM FORCED ARBITRATION

 EMPLOYERS ARE THE CLEAR WINNERS IN ARBITRATION

 In light of the above observations, employers and big business are the clear winners in this unjust and unfair process.
-The majority of time, forced arbitration results in favorable outcomes for employers.
-In fact, research shows that arbitrators are more likely find in favor of your employer and that employees are 1.7 times more likely to win in federal courts than in arbitration and 2.6 times more likely to win in state courts than in arbitration.
+The majority of the time, forced arbitration results in favorable outcomes for employers.
+Research shows that arbitrators are more likely to find in favor of your employer and that employees are 1.7 times more likely to win in federal courts than in arbitration and 2.6 times more likely to win in state courts than in arbitration.
 In addition, forced arbitration settlements yield significantly lower damages for employees than in federal and state courts.
 (Sources: bit.ly/EPIArbitrationStudy, bit.ly/CPDArbitrationStudy)

 CAN EMPLOYEES AVOID ARBITRATION?